ghanshaw/cellular-automata/README.md

 Many readers will be familiar with the rules of Conway's Game of Life.
 Please refer to [Wikipedia][2] if you want to learn more about this game.
 This simulation is built using Django Channels.
 This means that expensive iterations are done on the backend.
-Also, the composition of each iteration is also stored on the backend.
+The composition of each iteration is also stored on the backend.

 Rather than creating and updating a grid, the game tracks only living cells and their locations, which allows for the grid to be essentially infinite (limited by the number of living cells that the game will allow but